Quartz: Smoky quartz

 Smoky quartz is a gray, translucent version of quartz.
 It ranges in clarity from almost complete transparency to a brownish-gray crystal that is almost opaque.
 Some can also be black.
 The translucency results from natural irradiation acting on minute traces of aluminum in the crystal structure.

+Prase

+Prase is a leek-green variety of quartz that gets its color from inclusions of the amphibole actinolite.
+However, the term has also variously been used for a type of quartzite, a microcrystalline variety of quartz or jasper, or any leek-green quartz.

 Prasiolite

 Prasiolite, also known as vermarine, is a variety of quartz that is green in color.
+The green is caused by iron ions.
+It is a rare variety in nature and is typically found with amethyst; most "prasiolite" is not natural – it has been artificially produced by heating of amethyst.
 Since 1950, almost all natural prasiolite has come from a small Brazilian mine, but it is also seen in Lower Silesia in Poland.
 Naturally occurring prasiolite is also found in the Thunder Bay area of Canada.
-It is a rare mineral in nature; most green quartz is heat-treated amethyst.